 The Jail Review Committee shall conduct a review of each in-custody jail death and report the findings of the review to the Board.
-Based on the findings of such reviews, the Jail Review Committee or their staff designee shall also create a detailed report of the findings of jail death reviews, including any recommendations for changes to the Board's standards, which shall be approved by the Board Chair and submitted to the Governor, the Speaker of the House of Delegates, and the President pro tempore of the Senate.
+Based on the findings of such reviews, the Jail Review Committee may recommend changes to the Board's standards.
+The Jail Review Committee or their staff designee shall also create a detailed report of the findings of jail death reviews, including any recommendations for changes to the Board's standards, which shall be approved by the Board Chair and submitted to the Governor, the Speaker of the House of Delegates, and the President pro tempore of the Senate.